apache/nifi/README.md

 -->
 # Apache NiFi

-Apache NiFi is a dataflow system based on the concepts of flow-based programming.
-It is currently part of the Apache Incubator.
+Apache NiFi is an easy to use, powerful, and reliable system to process and distribute data.
+It is currently apart of the Apache Incubator.

 ## Table of Contents